Manaea goes 8 innings, pitches A's to 6-2 win over Rangers - Philly

+"This early in the year there is no way I'm going to let him go out there in the ninth inning," Melvin said.
+"There is a residual effect from that.
+He had only been up five, maybe six times in spring training, then seven times his first time out, eight his next.
+There was no way.
+He wanted to, but there was no way I was going to let him go back out."

 Jed Lowrie had a two-run single in a four-run fourth.
-Matt Chapman singled twice and scored two runs, and Bruce Maxwell added an RBI double for Oakland.
-The A's had lost four of five since winning on opening day.
+Matt Chapman scored two runs and Bruce Maxwell added an RBI double for the A's, who had lost four of five since winning on opening day.

 Every Oakland starter had at least one hit or scored a run.